mobimeo/teamchatviz/README.md

   SESSION_SECRET="secret"
   ```

   If PUBLIC === true the data loaded into the system will be public and will not require authentication via Slack.
-If ANONYMIZE === true the data loaded into the system will be replaced with the fake data using Faker.js.
+If ANONYMIZE === true the data loaded into the system will be replaced with the fake data using `Faker.js`.
 Anonymization will happen only on the initial data loading and before the data reaches the database.

-  If PUBLIC === true, Add to Slack button on the Main page is hidden and login is disabled.
+  If PUBLIC === true, `Add to Slack` button on the Main page is hidden and login is disabled.
 If you change the PUBLIC setting for an existing instance, the changes will apply only after a restart of the server.

 6. Create database as described in the next section and apply database migration by running `npm run up`.
 7. `npm start` - start the server.